Vince Corazza

-Vincent "Vince" Corazza is a Canadian actor, known for playing the roles of Alden Jones in the television series Braceface, Mr. Schickadance on the Ace Ventura animated series and Darien Shields/Tuxedo Mask in the anime Sailor Moon.
+Vincent Corazza is a Canadian actor, known for playing the roles of Alden Jones in the television series Braceface, Mr. Schickadance on the Ace Ventura animated series and Darien Shields/Tuxedo Mask in the anime Sailor Moon.

 Career

 Corazza began acting at the age of 10.
 His credits include the 2003 feature film, Owning Mahowny as well as the television film The Cheetah Girls for the Disney Channel.
 Other credits include guest appearances on The Famous Jett Jackson, 24, CSI: Crime Scene Investigation, JAG and Without a Trace, and a December 2006 appearance on the daytime drama General Hospital.

-Notable vocal/animation credits include Alden on Braceface, Tuxedo Mask (CWi dub) and Alan (DiC dub) of Sailor Moon, Sam Sparks of Rescue Heroes and Mr. Shickadance of Ace Ventura: Pet Detective.
+Notable vocal/animation credits include Alden on Braceface, Tuxedo Mask (CWi dub) and Alan (DiC dub) of Sailor Moon, Sam Sparks in Rescue Heroes, and Mr. Shickadance in Ace Ventura: Pet Detective.
 He was also the voice of U.B.C.S. mercenary Carlos Oliveira in the PlayStation video game Resident Evil 3: Nemesis, and the voice of Zexion in the Kingdom Hearts video game series.

-Corazza played the lead animated character of "Slim" in the IMAX feature Adventures in Animation 3D.
+Corazza played the lead animated character of Slim in the IMAX feature Adventures in Animation 3D.

 Corazza also had a role in the horror film Bless the Child.

 Corazza acted as Harry Bright on the US National tour of Mamma Mia!, and also was a part of the original Broadway production of Rocky in 2014.
-In 2015, he took on the role of male lead in Music Theater of Wichita's stage adaptation of Big Fish (July, 2015).
+In 2015, he took on the role of male lead in Music Theater of Wichita's stage adaptation of Big Fish (July 2015).
 Corazza plays the part of Edward Bloom, a father who raised his son on fantastic and exaggerated stories.